Chasen-Jeffries/Website_Template/README.md

 ## Initial Steps:
 1. Access your Github account by creating a new one or logging in.
 2. Duplicate this repository (https://github.com/Chasen-Jeffries/Website_Template) to your own account (github.com/username/Website_Template) by forking it.
-3. Go to the settings of your repository and under the pages tab, publish your website.
+3. Go to the settings tab of your repository and click the pages tab.
+Then publish your website.
 4. Make changes to the files within your repository.
 5. Visit your website to view live website at: https://username.github.io/Website_Template to see the changes.